avapolzin/CHIMExIllustrisTNG/README.md

 # CHIMExIllustrisTNG
-Intended to store mock CHIME intensity maps related to Polzin, Newburgh, and Natarajan (2022).
+Intended to store code and mock catalogs and intensity maps related to Polzin, Newburgh, and Natarajan (2022).

 There are N intensity maps in this repository:
 1. galaxies